 Humans are quasi pack animals, it's in our genes.
 Even our ancestors, who found their first homes in caves, joined together in groups.
 That's how they ensured their survival, because together you're always stronger than alone.
 Even if this is no longer the reason why we form partnerships and start families nowadays, it is still deeply anchored in us.

 We are still need-oriented creatures and want to secure our existence.
-This means not only that we need air, water, food and living space, but also security.
-And this is what a partnership offers us.
+This includes not only that we need air, water, food and living space, but also that we need Security.
+And this offers us a partnership.
 Admittedly, that sounds quite purposeful.
 Of course, a relationship is not only there to satisfy our need for security.
 It is so much more.

 Your partner is your rock, your home, your better half, a part of your soul - at least as long as you are happy in your relationship.
 You can't share this view at all?
 Then go into yourself and ask yourself if you are unhappy in relationship.